liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

             kdc = winserver.intdomain.local
         }

-2. Copy the keytab file you generated in step two above to your web server.
+2. Copy the keytab file you generated on your AD server to your web server.

 3. Configure your web server, making sure you set the correct server name, Kerberos service name, Kerberos authentication realms, and the path to the